fredvs/alsa_sound/README.md

 For Linux systems and fpc.

-Sounds like beeper mono, beeper stereo, glide, police siren, ... using only libasound.so.2.
+Sounds like beeper mono, beeper stereo, glide, siren of police, ambulance, swissbus,... using only libasound.so.2.